-- Khaki scrub shirts, along with khaki colored scrub pants will be the required uniform with the ASU DMS logo embroidered on the shirt.
-Gray scrub shirts and pants are also allowed as the DMS program begins phasing the khaki scrubs out.
-A plain white short sleeve t-shirt may be worn under the scrub shirt if the student so desires. - 2.
-White lab coats are required.
+- Gray scrub shirts, along with gray colored scrub pants will be the required uniform with the A-State DMS logo embroidered on the shirt.
+A solid white, red, gray, or black t-shirt may be worn under the scrub shirt if the student so desires. - White lab coats are required.
 Students may select any style they prefer.
 The student is required to wear their lab coat during all laboratory exams. - 3.
-Shoes must be mostly white leather.
+Shoes must be solid white, gray, or black non-porous material.
 Canvas on any part of the shoe is NOT acceptable. - 4.
-Name badges obtained at the ASU ID center must be worn on the lab coats while the students are attending their clinical rotation and while in the laboratory.
+Name badges obtained at the A-State ID center must be worn on the lab coats while the students are attending their clinical rotation and while in the laboratory.